Folate Deficiency & Gluten Sensitivity

 Finally, red blood cell production is dependent on folate.
 This explains how folate deficiency can cause anemia.

 Folate Deficiency and Gluten

-In this study, researchers examined the folate levels of adults that were newly diagnosed with celiac disease.
+In another study, researchers examined the folate levels of adults that were newly diagnosed with celiac disease.
 Compared to controls without celiac disease, the prevalence of folate deficiency was over 10 times higher among those with celiac disease.

 Folate deficiencies are also a common cause of anemia among celiac patients.

 In this case study, a woman was eating regularly, but she was losing weight and not able to gain weight.
 She would feel full quickly.
 And she had diarrhea after eating fatty foods.